How to plan a funeral step-by-step

 • Arrange a car to transport close family members from the funeral, to the cemetery, and to the post-funeral reception.

-• Arrange transportation and lodging for out of town guests.
+• Arrange transportation and lodging for out-of-town guests.

 Organize reception